piedb-dev/piestream/docs/developer-guide.md

 ## Develop the dashboard

-Currently, RisingWave has two versions of dashboards.
+Currently, piestream has two versions of dashboards.
 You can use RiseDev config to select which version to use.

 The dashboard will be available at `http://127.0.0.1:5691/` on meta node.